Coleridge-Initiative/big-data-and-social-science/docs/07-ChapterML.md

 -  Convolutional Neural Networks (**CNN**s): These are often used in detecting objects in images and in doing image search, but their applicability goes beyond just image analysis and they can be used to find patterns in other types of data as well.
 CNNs treat input data (such as images) in a spatial manner (in two or three dimensions for example), and are able to capture spatial dependencies in the data.

 -  Recurrent Neural Networks (**RNN**s): are suitable for modeling sequential data that has temporal dependencies.
 They are trained to generate the next steps in a sequence, such as the next letters in a word, or the next words in a sentence, voice recording, or video.
-They are typically used in translation, speech generation, and time series prediction tasks (references).
+They are typically used in translation, speech generation, and time series prediction tasks.
 A popular variation of RNNs is LSTM (Long Short Term Memory) that are used because of their ability and effectiveness in modeling long-range dependencies.

 -  Generative Adversarial Network (**GAN**s): have been shown to be quite adept at generating new, realistic images based on other training images.
 GANs train two models in parallel.
 One network (called generator) is trained to generate data (based on historical examples of previously occurring data such as images or text or video).
 The other network (discriminator) tries to classify these generated images as real or synthetic.
 During training a GAN, the goal is to generate data that is realistic enough that the discriminator network is fooled to the point that it cannot distinguish the difference between the real and the synthetic input data.